 Solid Tumors | small molecule drug | NCT01954316 | 48 | Phase 1 | 5683693 | 118410 |

-This is a valuable resource for the health industry, as it helps to identify and quantify the potential risks associated with a specific trial and maneuver through the budgeting process more confidently.
+The Clinical Trial Risk Tool is a valuable resource for the health industry, as it helps to identify and quantify the potential risks associated with a specific trial and maneuver through the budgeting process more confidently.
+Moreover, it helps with both Phase 1 and Phase 2 oncology trial duration and cost estimation.

-One of the big advantages of using machine learning in cost prediction is it provides a means to analyze complex and multifaceted data, and learn patterns or trends, much faster than humans.
-This can significantly reduce the time it takes to estimate the cost of clinical trials.
+One of the big advantages of using machine learning in oncology trial cost prediction is it provides a means to analyse complex and multifaceted data, and learn patterns or trends, much faster than humans.
+Our oncology clinical trial software can significantly reduce the time it takes to estimate the cost of clinical trials.

 The costs associated with clinical trials are immense, but with the aid of advanced technology and machine learning, researchers can get an accurate estimate of a trial’s cost from the protocol.
 Despite the inherent difficulties in predicting such complex costs, tools like Fast Data Science’s Clinical Trial Risk Tool provide a promising option to navigate this challenging landscape.